-To add alternative text to an image follow these procedures:
+To add alternative text to an image follow this procedure:

-3. Insert the image and save the article.
-It is okay that you do not see the alternative text, it will only show up if disable images in your browser.
+- Save the article.
+It is okay that you do not see the alternative text; it will only show up if disable images in your browser.